marcus-j-davies/Node-RED-SFE/README.md

   How you use this toolkit is entirely up to you.

+ ## Context Stores.

+ There are 2 configured context stores.

+  - `memory` (default)
+  - `file`

+  The file context store, is configured to use the directory the executable is run from, if a flow is embedded

  ## Application Logging.

  The SFE adds a global logging function to Node-RED to allow debug logs to be created.